sollamaten145-ops/Detect-the-lines-using-Hough-Transform/README.md

 #  Lane Detection

+##  Aim

+To implement a basic lane detection pipeline using OpenCV by completing missing code segments at specified locations.

+---

+## Learning Objective

+* Understand each stage of image processing
+* Learn how to build a complete computer vision pipeline
+* Practice writing code in guided sections

+---

+##  Software Used

+* Anaconda – Python 3.7
+* Jupyter Notebook / VS Code
+* OpenCV (cv2)
+* NumPy
+* Matplotlib

+---
+## Algorithm:
+### Step1:

+Import all the necessary modules for the program.
+### Step2:

+Load a image using imread() from cv2 module.
+### Step3:

 Convert the image to grayscale.
 ### Step4:

 Using Canny operator from cv2,detect the edges of the image.
 ### Step5:

 Using the HoughLinesP(),detect line co-ordinates for every points in the images.Using For loop,draw the lines on the found co-ordinates.Display the image.

 ## Program
 ##  Developed By